Canary Seed Agronomy

 Sow shallowly into moisture.
 Canary Seed is small, so rolling is often beneficial.
 If using Avadex for grassweed control, planting should be at 2.5 cm to give adequate depth protection.

 Canary Seed is about the size of Linseed but fatter.

 There are EAMUs in place for: Avadex Excell 15 g (grassweeds) and Mircam Plus (broadleaved weeds).
 There is no post emergent control of grass weeds in Canary Seed.

-The only pests are aphids in the ear - a SOLA application has been made for Aphox.
+The only pests are aphids in the ear - an EAMU exists for Teppeki.

 No diseases have been found to date.

 Canary Seed has a low demand for fertiliser.

 P and K should be applied to the seedbed.
 Typical rates are 25 - 50 kg/ha depending on the index.